x822/flippy/README.txt

 The index.html file has a script to initialize the flipbook.

-To create a new flipbook simply duplicate this folder and
+Easy Peasy 3 Steps to create a new flipbook:

+1. Duplicate the folder
-1. Change the pdf link.
+2. Change the pdf link in the script
-2. Change the page title and meta data to something more suitable.
+3. Change the page title and meta data to something more suitable

 May the force be with you!